corda/corda-docs-portal/content/en/platform/corda/4.10/community/opentelemetry.md

 # OpenTelemetry

-This section describes how to setup OpenTelemetry and the simple log telemetry.
+This topic describes how to set up OpenTelemetry and the simple log telemetry.

 Telemetry has been implemented in Corda 4.10 with a pluggable architecture.
 There are two telemetry components: